Shikaga/PitchBlackAnalysis/index.md

 ??? - Talk about Riddick, love interests and Woman?

-Not only that, but he is beaten to the point of near unconciousness by a mere two creatures, who have already shown themselves to not be particularly dangerous, relatively speaking.
-He needs Fry to save him after his battle, and is so weak, that he is not even capable of saving her.

-By contrast, the Riddick presented to us in *Chronicles*, is an unstoppable killing machine, who is able to take down crew after crew of highly skilled mercenaries unarmed, dangerous convicts with nothing more tin cup and necromancer Gods with a simple dagger.

-He infiltrates Crematoria without any apparent doubt that not only he, but also Jack, will be able to subsequently break out.

-This is sadly one of the common mistakes that all sequels seem to be prone to.
-Once your hero has defeated one enemy, they need to be given a bigger test.
-This is why a New York City cop who's initial actions are initially to call the police, is only three movies later blowing up a helicopter with a car and surfing a jet.
+This is why a New York City cop who's initial actions are initially to call the police during a robbery, is only three movies later blowing up a helicopter with a car and surfing a jet.

-It seems impossible for films to let a character be anything less than a superhero by the time their second movie comes around.
-Even Alien is not completely immune to this, with with the Ripley from Aliens being significantly more badass than her previous incarnation.

-That is not to say that the Riddick presented in *Pitch Black* is weak.
-He shows himself to be supremely competent, but he never quite stops being human.

 So it is not clear quite how dangerous Riddick is.
 In fact it is Johns who posses a far more salient threat to the survivors.

 Johns is selfish, with a morphine addiction to boot.
 He was more than willing to kill Jack to save his own life, and he is fixing to betray Riddick from the moment that he frees him.

-Who is the protagonist of this version?

 Perhaps, all we need for someone to be a protagonist is for the audience to identify with them, to see the world from their point of view.
 Indeed, there are plenty of stories out there about anti-heroes, who we identify with and are undoubtedly the protagonists of their own films.

 But can Riddick, who does not utter a single line of dialog for the first twenty seven minutes of the film, possibly be considered the film's protagonist?
 Is he the character that the audience most sympathise with?

 It would not have been hard, for a writer to pick up the film after forty five minutes and turn it into a standard Freddy or Jason style slasher, with perhaps just one of the crew members escaping with the escape ship (with a cut of Riddick hiding in the engine bay for the stinger).

-But this is not the direction the film chooses to take.
-It instead becomes much more interesting.
-Johns makes a deal with Riddick: help them, guide them, and he will get his freedom.

-But before we discuss the rest of the film, let us look where we are after twenty seven minutes.